Go Ad-Free

 The Generic Drug Scandal Goes Way Back!

 This is not the first time the FDA has learned that the critical bioequivalence testing process may have failed.
-Over 700 generic drug products were presumably approved based on questionable data.
-Companies that have been under scrutiny in addition to Synchron and Panexcell include GVK Biosciences, Semler and Micro Therapeutic Research Labs.
+Hundreds of generic drug products have likely been approved based on questionable data.
+Companies that have been under scrutiny in addition to Synapse labs, Synchron and Panexcell include GVK Biosciences, Semler and Micro Therapeutic Research Labs.

-It has even happened in the U.S. We document the crazy case of Cetero Research in Houston, Texas at this link.
+It has even happened in the U.S. As mentioned above, we document the crazy case of Cetero Research in Houston, Texas at this link.
 We encourage you to read our article, but here is a quick summary of this generic drug scandal:

 1) The FDA did not discover the fraud on its own